Hammer thrower changes nation to US, makes final at worlds - WHIZ News

 Which is why she celebrated in an All-American way when she qualified: A juicy burger and fries at a fast food restaurant (no milkshake, though, she’s dairy-free).

-“It honestly feels very redemptive,” Echikunwoke said of making Team USA as she qualified Friday for the final of the hammer throw at world championships with an attempt of 72.60 meters (238 feet, 2 inches).
+“It honestly feels very redemptive,” Echikunwoke said of making Team USA as she qualified Friday for the final of the hammer throw at the world championships with an mark of 238 feet, 2 inches (72.60 meters).
 “I’m just so grateful.”

 Echikunwoke (pronounced: eh-CHI-koo-wokay) grew up in Pickerington, Ohio, the oldest of four kids.
 Her dad, Godwin, works for the state government as an auditor.
 Her mom, Christiana, is a nurse.
 Both are from Nigeria.